Rethinking Functional Brain Connectome Analysis: Do Graph Deep Learning Models Help

-All the aforementioned GDL baselines utilize connection profiles as the node features.
 For the input graphs of each GDL baseline, the original configurations from prior research are adhered to.
 Specifically, for models such as GCN, GAT, GIN, GraphSage, NeuroGraph, and BrainGNN, only positive correlations between ROIs are retained as edges, based on the common assumption that positive correlations are generally more informative in the context of functional brain networks \cite{braingnn, neurograph}.
 In contrast, for BrainGB and BrainNetTF, both positive and negative correlations are incorporated, as outlined in their original papers.
 The default graph densities for each GDL baseline also follow their original settings, with the default densities set to the top 5\% for GCN, GAT, GIN, GraphSage, and NeuroGraph, and the top 10\% for BrainGNN.
 For BrainGB and BrainNetTF, we follow their original settings and use the full graph with 100\% density.

-\textbf{Other Related but Not Included Methods}: Besides the baselines mentioned above, there are other methods related to our study but are not included as baselines.
+Besides the baselines mentioned above, there are other methods related to our study but are not included as baselines.
 BrainNetGNN \cite{a14030075} and FBNetGen \cite{fbnetgen}, for instance, incorporate time series as part of node features but adaptively construct brain networks during learning.
 Since our study focuses on static networks, these methods are excluded.
 Additionally, recent transformer-based approaches, such as Community-aware BNT \cite{community_bnt} and Gated BNT \cite{gated}, require prior knowledge during training, such as neural system assignments or spatial coordinates for each ROI.
 As our study uses solely BOLD time-series data and the network matrices derived from them, we do not consider these methods as baselines.